csdoracle/SecurityCloudDay/workshops/security-cloud-day/services/casb/README.md

 ### **Exercise**:
 #### **STEP 1**: Add a blacklisted IP address.
 We will demonstrate how to blacklist an IP address.
-In the Oracle CASB menu (on the left- hand side), click on "*Configuration*" and then click on “*Manage IP addresses*” At the top of the screen you will notice three options: Blacklist, Whitelist, and Exception.
+In the Oracle CASB navigation menu (on the left- hand side), click on "*Configuration*" and then click on “*Manage IP addresses*” At the top of the screen you will notice three options: Blacklist, Whitelist, and Exception.
 In the Blacklist menu, click the “*Add IP Address*” menu item.
 You can choose to add an Individual Address or an Address Range.
 In our case, we'll add our own current IP address as an Individual Address.
 >To discover your current IP address you can access this [link](https://www.bing.com/search?q=what+is+my+ip)

 ![](images/CASB/03-blacklist-ip.png)